Don Beebe

-Donald Lee Beebe (born December 18, 1964) is an American football coach and former wide receiver who is the head football coach for the Aurora Spartans.
+Donald Lee Beebe (born December 18, 1964) is an American football coach and former professional wide receiver who is the head coach of the Aurora Spartans.
 He previously played in the National Football League (NFL) for nine seasons, primarily with the Buffalo Bills.
-In addition to his six seasons with the Bills, who selected him in the third round of the 1989 NFL draft, he was a member of the Carolina Panthers during their inaugural season and played for the Green Bay Packers in his last two seasons.
+Beebe played college football for the Western Illinois Leathernecks and Chadron State Eagles and was selected by the Bills in the third round of the 1989 NFL draft.
+Following six seasons with the Bills, he was a member of the Carolina Panthers during their inaugural year and played for the Green Bay Packers in his last two seasons.

 A member of the Bills teams that lost four consecutive Super Bowls, Beebe achieved recognition for preventing an opposing touchdown by forcing a fumble in Super Bowl XXVII, despite the Bills facing an insurmountable deficit.
 He made two further Super Bowl appearances with the Packers and was part of the team winning Super Bowl XXXI.
 Beebe pursued a coaching career after retirement and was hired as Aurora's head football coach in 2019.